 - Default valuation: In the event that there is no trigger event before the longstop date, the investment will convert into shares at a default valuation agreed by all parties in advance.
 This is commonly set at the valuation of the business in its last investment round or a discount to its current valuation.

 - Longstop date: This is the deadline date for the convertible trigger event to occur.
 If the conversion does not occur either on or before this date, the conversion will happen at the pre-agreed floor price (‘default valuation’)

-If you are looking to raise funds at the moment, and think that an Advance Subscription Agreement is a suitable option for your business, then please fill in the short application form on our site here, or you can use the form below to access the term sheet, and the relevant member of our Campaigns Team can get back to you.
+If you are looking to raise funds at the moment, and think that an Advance Subscription Agreement is a suitable option for your business, then please submit your application to raise funds on our platform here, or you can use the form below to access the term sheet, and the relevant member of our Campaigns Team can get back to you.